Old Sun by Adrian Stinson – Art Gallery of Ontario

 Picasso’s Grandmother is Canadian

 Canadian basketball player jerseys matched with fancy skirts are featured in a work called One of the Boys created by sculptor Esmaa Mohamoud.
 They are part of the exhibit Every.
 Now.
 Then: Reframing Nationhood at the Art Gallery of Ontario.
+I saw the exhibit on my recent visit to the gallery.
 The artist says as a child she felt very gender fluid and loved nothing more than playing basketball with her brothers.
 She remembers being told to take off her Vince Carter Raptors’ jersey and put on a dress.
 She didn’t want to, so she slipped her basketball jersey over her dress.
 Esmaa says she hopes all kinds of diversity will be accepted in Canada.
 She believes our differences shouldn’t scare us but draw us closer together.The same artist Esmaa Mohamoud created these thirty concrete basketballs for a work titled Heavy, Heavy Hoop Dreams.
 They serve as a metaphor for the deflated dreams of black men in North America.
 Esmaa says while only 30 men each year make it into the NBA; many black young men grow up confident that one of those 30 will be them so they fail to make a back up plan for their life.
 She says that creates a real weight for black males but also makes them fragile which is why some of the basketballs are dented or not inflated.
 We might not readily associate basketball with art but in her two pieces Esmaa Mohamoud uses items from the sport to create artworks that engage us and make us think.

 Gender Neutral Washrooms